Alexmhack/advanced_bootstrap/README.md

 We will add some CSS of our own to handle our intro id element, add CSS in style.css which is empty for our CSS code.

+# CSS
+height: 100% 		We set the parent elements of the whole html file to full height because
+					only that way we can cover the entire screent with our image intro 				we can set our intro id to a proper image url
+background-size: cover 		image covers all the available space on screen -webkit -moz -o makes sure our code works properly on every browser